On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) comes into effect.

 You must be able to hold a contract

-In the new rules we’ve clarified that to hold a domain name in the .au ccTLD you must have ‘contractual capacity’ - to be able to hold a licence.
+In the auDA rules we’ve clarified that to hold a domain name in the .au ccTLD you must have ‘contractual capacity’ - to be able to hold a licence.

 For example - de-registered companies and the deceased are not able to hold a licence.